jundalisay/spblist/content/en/research/sarkar/sutram/chapter-01d.md

 This decrease increases the internal frictions in the material body.

 The external pressure of attributional bondage and the internal frictions compel more attributional expressions in the bodies of objects.

+Here one should bear in mind that

+“Attributional expression” means:
+- attributional manifestations, and
+- attributional diversities

-Here one should bear in mind that “attributional expression” does not mean the excess of attributional capabilities, but that of the attributional manifestations as well as the attributional diversities.
+Attributional expression does not mean the excess of attributional capabilities.

+{{< n n="Increased expression means increased diversity, not increased power" >}}

+### The Aether

 The ákáshatattva [ethereal factor] has the sound- carrying attribute.